the-unsullied/react-fancy-field/README.md

 **autoFocus** {Boolean} will autofocus on input if true

+**autoComplete** {String} autocomplete name field for autofilling of fields in form will; default to string 'new-password'

 ## Tooltip
 To have a working tooltip you must include the [svg image](https://github.com/the-unsullied/react-fancy-field/blob/master/assets/unsullied-help.svg) in your application.
 Then add the background property to your css: